-A. The Registrar notifies the faculty member that at least one previous case has been reported.
+A. The Registrar notifies the faculty member that at least one previous violation has been reported.

 B. The Registrar refers the matter to an Associate Academic Dean with a recommendation that a Hearing Board be convened to consider the case and to apply appropriate sanctions (see the next section).
 All Academic Integrity Incident Reports pertaining to the student are forwarded to the Hearing Board and the faculty member may be consulted by the Board.
 Depending on the gravity of the offense, the Board may impose any of the sanctions described in Step 4 of the Hearing Board procedures listed below.

-- Contents of the Academic Integrity Incident Report Forms and subsequent Hearing Board actions are revealed only with the written consent of the student, unless otherwise permitted or required by the Family Educational Rights and Privacy Act.
+4. Contents of an Academic Integrity Incident Report and subsequent Hearing Board actions are revealed only with the written consent of the student, unless otherwise permitted or required by the Family Educational Rights and Privacy Act.

-- If a staff member has reason to suspect a violation of academic integrity, the following actions will be
+6. If a staff member has reason to suspect a violation of academic integrity, the following actions will be

 B. If the incident took place in the context of a course, the staff member will report his or her concern in writing to both the instructor of the course and to an Associate Academic Dean not otherwise involved with the appeals or hearing board process.
 The instructor of the course and the Associate Academic Dean will consult on how to proceed with the allegation.
 If the instructor elects to pursue the allegation, he or she will follow the procedure outlined in points 1–5.
 If the instructor does not elect to pursue the matter further because he or she did not witness or discover the incident, then the Associate Academic Dean may substitute for the faculty member in responding to the allegation.
 If the Associate Dean suspects that a violation of academic integrity has or may have occurred, he or she will submit to the Registrar an Academic Integrity Incident Report and will request that a Hearing Board be convened to investigate and possibly impose sanctions if appropriate.